 Please share this story to help bring awareness that Kris is out there and needs to be found.

-Please note there was a photo of a man in a Brazilian Hospital that was thought to resemble Kris.
+Please note there was a photo of a man in a Brazilian Hospital that I posted a while back that was thought to resemble Kris.
 He has been identified as a missing man from Canada.
 Read more here.

 #PCT #PacificCrestTrail #KrisFowler #hiking #Sherpa